-One thing to bear in mind is the room you’ll lose inside your cabinet, as boiling water taps come with a bit of additional kit.
+Space – one of the first things to bear in mind is the space you’ll compromise inside your cabinet, as boiling water taps come with a bit of additional kit.
 They require a water supply, of course, and a three-pin plug socket underneath the cabinet.
 The extra equipment can include a smaller boiler or hot water tank and a filter, which can help prevent limescale.

 2. Smeg MAP100CR